abuqaiselegant/BigData/README.md

-Perfect — I went through your research paper draft and can now integrate the **full detail of your custom SMOTE techniques and hybrid partitioning** into your GitHub README.
-Here’s an updated version that makes the repo both **developer-friendly** and **research-driven**:

----

 # 🚀 Big Data Project – Scalable Sampling & Partitioning for Imbalanced Data

 This repository contains the implementation of my Big Data project: